etsubu/StonksBot/README.md

 The commands are able to fetch stock data by either their name, ticker or ISIN code, the search functionality uses yahoo finance's search API with exception being !recommendation command which uses inderes API.
 Using ticker or ISIN is the most precise way to define what stock should be queried but using prefix of the name is also supported but the results might be unexpected.

-The bot should prefer home region stocks in the search results and stocks over other asset types for commands like !stats which cannot be calculated for ETFs and such.

-By default OMXH stocks should be preferred and in future this should be configurable in configs.
-Query results are cached in the bot instance so that search keywords can be looked up instantly avoiding the need to run new search query.